sourcegraph/careers/job-descriptions/software-engineer-coding-exercise.md

 - TypeScript is a superset of JavaScript, so if you are comfortable with JavaScript and have experience reading any typed language, then you should be fine.
 We recommend reading through the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/basic-types.html) if you aren't already familiar with TypeScript.
 - You should have Node.js (>=8.16.0) installed on your computer.
 - You can look up documentation on the Internet while you are coding.
 - You may use open-source libraries, but most candidates don't find it necessary.
+For some parts of the exercise, we'll explicitly require that you not use any.
 - After two hours, you will email us your solution as a zip file and we will get back to you on next steps within 2 business days.

 If we decide to move forward, we will schedule a 30-minute followup call to discuss your code.